 How does a student become a standout in a sea of peers with similar qualifications?
 What traits contribute to a young person’s success?
-In Ingredients of Young Outliers: Achieving Your Most Amazing Future, author John Shufeldt explores the traits of extraordinary individuals identified over nearly three decades of his professional career.
-While guiding teens and young adults through these characteristics, he inspires them to step outside of their comfort zones and join the ranks of the outliers.
+In the 2014 Living Now Book Award winning Ingredients of Young Outliers: Achieving Your Most Amazing Future, author John Shufeldt explores the traits of extraordinary individuals identified over nearly three decades of his professional career.
+While guiding teens and young adults through these leadership characteristics, he inspires them to step outside of their comfort zones and join the ranks of the outliers.

-John’s goal in writing Ingredients of Young Outliers was to serve as a surrogate mentor to teens and young adults, incorporating his most valuable lessons through his amusing misadventures, while also sharing the less highlighted stories of notable individuals who faced challenges on their way to success.
+John’s goal in writing Ingredients of Young Outliers was to serve as a surrogate mentor in this teen and young adults non-fiction, incorporating his most valuable lessons through his amusing misadventures, while also sharing the less highlighted stories of notable individuals who faced challenges on their way to success.
 Theses anecdotes are condensed into an approachable and humorous guide, making the pursuit of excellence a less intimidating journey for teens and young adults.

 For updates on future books in the Outliers Series or to contact John, visit www.ingredientsofoutliers.com